 We investigate this immense river basin, in particular the tectonic movements that structured this part of the earth’s crust over the last hundred million years.
 These movements led to major consequences, either on the formation of secondary deposits (supergene, oxidized), often very rich (e.g. Cu-Co in Katanga), or on the possible formation of deep oil reserves.

 Secondary ore deposits

 We study the genesis of secondary, oxidized ore deposits, brought into contact with the atmosphere during the Cenozoic uplift of the basin’s southern and eastern margins, in connection with the opening of the Great Rift Valley’s western branch, some thirty million years ago.

 Some of these deposits are world-class ones (notably copper and cobalt in Katanga).
 The impact of mining activity on public health in the province of Katanga or the Kivu region is also studied by the service.

 We study the production, trade, and consumption patterns of African mineral resources and their implications on how local societies function and develop, and on the global and transnational minerals market.

-Special attention is paid to the artisanal (and informal) mining sector in the Great Lakes region, the source of a quarter of the world’s supply of tantalum (used in the mini-capacitors of mobile phones) and a fraction (a few %) of the world’s gold.
+Special attention is paid to the artisanal (and informal) mining sector in the Great Lakes region, the source of half of the world’s supply of tantalum (used in the mini-capacitors of mobile phones) and a fraction (a few %) of the world’s gold.